Developments that are proposed for a Territory Priority Project declaration are required to go through a consultation process.

 Comments from the public and if required, the National Capital Authority, will be considered by the Authority.

-The Authority will consolidate comments received and provide the consultation report and proposed TPP declaration to the Planning Minister and Chief Minister for consideration and to jointly declare the project as a TPP.
+The Authority will provide a summary of consultation and the proposed TPP declaration to the Planning Minister and Chief Minister for consideration and to jointly declare the project as a TPP.

 As soon as practicable after making the TPP declaration, the Minister must present a statement to the Legislative Assembly setting out the reasons for making the TPP declaration.
 Timing of the presentation will depend on the Legislative Assembly sitting calendar.
 The Legislative Assembly may then, within 2 sitting days, approve or refuse the TPP declaration.
 If the Assembly does not pass a resolution in that timeframe, it is taken to be approved.